 Alongside medics, the programme includes experts in cell biology, genetics, biomaterials, nanotechnology, advanced imaging agents and producing treatments under Good Manufacturing Practice (GMP) guidelines.
 It also looks at the social context and impact of these developments and involves medical ethicists, health economists and legal and humanities academics.
 This wide range of knowledge allows us to make optimal use of emerging regenerative medicine technologies.

 The research programme brings together Leiden experts of international repute in the fields of medicine, mathematics, physics and drug development.
 They can also make use of the unique infrastructure at the Leiden Bio Science Park.
 The businesses and research facilities there help to further develop treatments and ultimately bring them to patients.
 Healing a damaged organ or bone on a large scale: this could become a reality thanks in part to this interdisciplinary research programme.

 Policy change for a sustainable world

 Climate change is one of the key political themes of today.
-In this programme, researchers from Leiden University will work towards a society that uses energy and raw materials in such a way to preserve our natural capital and minimise the impact on our health.
+In this interdisciplinary research programme, researchers from Leiden University will work towards a society that uses energy and raw materials in such a way to preserve our natural capital and minimise the impact on our health.
 The researchers will begin by looking at how natural and economic ecosystems function and what impact they have on our health and natural capital.
 They will also research how social stimuli influence the human ecosystem.
 This will enable them to consider new forms of government policy and transition management that will help create a more sustainable society.